 - f.
 Accompanying Documents - i.
 Eight (8) copies shall be submitted. [(AMD), RF-11.02.21, ART.
 2] - ii.
-Copies of letters to the Newry Fire Chief, Newry Road Commissioner and Oxford County Sheriff's Department notifying them of the proposed development project and requesting their comments. - A list of construction items including but not limited to stormdrainage, water supply and sewers the Required Improvements, with cost estimates, that will be completed by the applicant - iv.
+Copies of letters to the Newry Fire Chief, Newry Road Commissioner and Oxford County Sheriff's Department notifying them of the proposed development project and requesting their comments. - iii.
+A list of construction items including but not limited to the Required Improvements, with cost estimates, that will be completed by the applicant. [(AMD), TM-05.14.2024, WA-36] - iv.
 Written evidence from financial institutions that the applicant has financial commitments or resources to cover these costs. - v.
 A separate list of construction and maintenance items, with both capital and annual operating cost estimates, that must be financed by the Town, or construction and maintenance items, with both capital and annual operating cost estimates, that must be financed by the Town, or quasi-municipal districts.
 These lists shall include but not be limited to: - (1) Schools, including bussing. - (2) Recreation facilities. - (3) Road maintenance and snow removal. - (4) Storm water drainage. - (5) Police and fire protection. - (6) Solid waste disposal. - (7) The applicant shall provide the Planning Board with an assessment of the financial impacts of the proposed development on the above public facilities and services. - vi.
-A storm water management plan, prepared by a registered professional engineer in accordance with the most recent edition of Storm Water Management for Maine: BMPS Technical Design Manual, published by the Maine Department of Environmental Protection-2006.[Note: The applicant need only to submit one copy of storm water calculations]
+A storm water management plan, prepared by a registered professional engineer in accordance with the most recent edition of Storm Water Management for Maine: BMPS Technical Design Manual, published by the Maine Department of Environmental Protection.
+[Note: The applicant need only to submit one copy of storm water calculations] [(AMD), TM-05.14.2024, WA-36]

 - vii.
 An erosion and sedimentation control plan prepared in accordance with the Maine Erosion and Sedimentation Control Handbook for Construction: Best Management Practices. - viii.
 If the proposed Development is in the direct watershed of Howards Pond, a phosphorus control plan shall be submitted. - ix.
 Road and roadway plan and profile drawings drawn to a scale 1" = 100' horizontal and 1" = 1' vertical, prepared by Licensed Professional Engineer.
 The Planning Board may allow for a variation of scale based on readability. - x.
 Typical cross section views of all proposed roads. - xi.
 Other information not indicated above, as specified by the Planning Board on the application. - g.
-Submission Waivers Where the Planning Board makes written findings of fact that there are special circumstances of a particular application, it may waive portions of the submission requirements, unless otherwise indicated in this Ordinance, provided that the applicant has demonstrated that the standards of this Ordinance have been or will be met, the public health, safety and welfare are protected, and provided the waivers do not have the effect of nullifying the intent and purpose of the Comprehensive Plan and this Ordinance.
-See Section 22.A. - h.
+Submission Waivers See Section 22.A. [(AMD), TM-05.14.2024, WA-36] - h.
 Easements The Planning board may require easements for sewage, drainage, or other utilities. - i.
-Additional information for Commercial Wind Energy Facilities - i.
-Location map showing the boundaries of the proposed facility site and all contiguous property under total or partial control of the Applicant or Participating Landowner(s) and any Scenic Resource or Historic Site within one (1) mile of the proposed development. - ii.
+Additional information for Commercial Wind Energy Facilities - Location map showing the boundaries of the proposed facility site and all contiguous property under total or partial control of the Applicant or Participating Landowner(s) and any Scenic Resource or Historic Site within one (1) mile of the proposed development. - ii.
 Description of the proposed Wind Energy Facility that includes the number and aggregate generating capacity of all Wind Turbines, the Turbine Height and manufacturer's specifications for each Wind Turbine (including but not limited to the make, model, maximum generating capacity, sound emission levels and types of overspeed controls) and a description of Associated Facilities. - iii.
 Site plan showing the proposed location of each Wind Turbine, its flicker sector, Associated Facilities and any of the following features located within 1,000 feet of any Wind Turbine: parcel boundaries, required setbacks, topographic contour lines (maximum 20-foot interval), roads, rights-of-way, overhead utility lines, buildings (identified by use), land cover, wetlands, streams, water bodies and areas proposed to be re-graded or cleared of vegetation.